Babali42/DrumsPatternLibrary/README.md

 * [Setup](#setup)

 ## General info
-This project is a library of drums patterns for electronic music composers.
+This project is a repository of drum beats for electronic music composers.

 Feel free to contribute by adding beats, see in the [assets](src/assets) folder for details.